 Many teenagers struggle to understand money matters as they lack basic financial skills.
 On average, across OECD countries and economies, 22% of students do not have basic financial skills, and only about 12% of students are top performers in financial literacy, as they can tackle the most difficult tasks, such as dealing with bank accounts and debit cards, or understanding interest rates on a loan or mobile payment plans.

-OECD assessed around 48,000 15‑year-old students in financial literacy, from 15 participating countries and economies (e.g. China, Russia, the US, the Netherlands, Poland, Australia, Brazil, etc.), to find out what they can do, with what they know about finance.
+OECD assessed around 48,000 15‑year-old students in financial literacy, from 15 participating countries and economies (e.g. China, the US, the Netherlands, Poland, Australia, Brazil, etc.), to find out what they can do, with what they know about finance.

 According to the OECD Programme for International Student Assessment (PISA) test of financial literacy, some 19% of 15-year-olds have a prepaid debit card and 56% have a bank account, but fewer than one in three students (31%) have the skills to manage their account.